ad-freiburg/elevant/docs/mapping_files.md

       >>> akronyms["CIAM"]
       {"Congres Internationaux d'Architecture Moderne", 'Central Institute of Aviation Motors', "Congrès Internationaux d'Architecture Moderne", "Congrès International d'Architecture Moderne#Influence", "Congrès International d'Architecture Moderne"}

-* **`article_abstracts.tsv`**: Article ID, title, url and abstract for all articles in the Wikipedia dump.
-Abstracts are defined as the text in the article up to the first `\n\n`.
-Example entry:

-      12	Anarchism	https://en.wikipedia.org/wiki?curid=12	Anarchism is a political philosophy and movement that is sceptical of authority [...]

 * **`link_frequencies.pkl`**: Pickled Python dictionary that maps link anchor texts to a dictionary of link targets and their corresponding link frequencies.
 Link frequencies are computed over the Wikipedia training split.
 Example dictionary entry: